 This is a question we get a lot at the store… and don’t get me wrong, I am all for prolonging the life of my blankets for years and years, but there comes a point where they are just too far gone.
 The biggest red flag for me that it’s time to say goodbye to a blanket is when the waterproofing just isn’t holding up anymore.
 My horses live out 24/7 so having a blanket that protects them from the elements is paramount.
 If I’ve tried to re-waterproof multiple times and it’s just not working, then I either transition them to being “stable blankets” or give them the funeral they deserve.
 The other marker that it’s probably time to say goodbye is when there is such a substantial rip or tear that encompasses most of the blanket.
 Most of the time these tears can still be repaired, but any place where the sheet has to be restitched compromises the water resistance, especially if the rip is along the spine or someplace where water or snow will make direct contact with the horse’s back.

-(I saw this rip in Mira's flysheet the other year and knew it was a lost cause... gotta love horses right!)
+(I saw the above rip in Mira's flysheet the other year and knew it was a lost cause... gotta love horses right!)